Language selection

 The TSB has pointed out the need for robust defences to prevent runaways since 1996 (TSB Railway Investigation Report R96C0172).
 From that time, there have been over 120 runaways in Canada that have affected main-track operations.
 Equipment runaways are low-probability events, but as this accident demonstrates, they can have extreme consequences, particularly if they involve dangerous goods.
 As demonstrated in Lac-Mégantic, the cost to human life and our communities can be incalculable.
 For this reason, the Board recommended that

-The Department of Transport require Canadian railways to put in place additional physical defences to prevent runaway equipment.
+the Department of Transport require Canadian railways to put in place additional physical defences to prevent runaway equipment.

 TSB Recommendation R14-04